neighborland/pres/README.md

 ## What?

-A Presenter is a rendering class that wraps a model.
+A Presenter is a rendering class.
 Presenters are an alternative to an unorganized mass of helper methods in your Rails application.

 The `pres` gem is a lightweight presenter solution.